 The following is a link to a story from the Wall Street Journal.
-In the bottom left hand corner you can see a little light gray link to WSJ.com.
-Beside it, you can also see the author of that story, Melissa Korn.
+In the bottom left-hand corner, you can see a little light gray link to WSJ.com.
+Besides it, you can also see the author of that story, Melissa Korn.

 What’s different here is that the link for Melissa Korn goes to her Facebook profile because the Wall Street Journal has implemented Facebook Author Tags on their site.

 There’s more.
 If you click on a link that is connected with the Facebook Author Tags feature, then an even more prominent link shows up a second time, encouraging you to go to the author’s Facebook page.

 That translates to many more possibilities to connect with people on Facebook.